pangpang20/docs.getdbt.com/website/docs/docs/core/pip-install.md

 ```shell
 python3 -m pip install --pre dbt-core dbt-adapter-name
 ````
 We recommend you install prereleases in a [virtual Python environment](https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/).
 You can run the commands to activate and install your virtual environment.
-You’ll need to activate your virtual environment before you start installing or using packages in your virtual environment.
+You’ll need to activate your virtual environment before you start installing or using packages within it.
 For example, to install a prerelease in a `POSIX bash`/`zsh` virtual Python environment, use the following command:

 ```shell
 dbt --version